-- 3.3 Level is actually a very poor predictor of the human response to noise, and its role in health is commonly over-emphasised.
+However, noise level is actually a very poor predictor of the human response to noise, and its role in health is commonly over-emphasised.
 For example, noise standards emphasise noise level as the primary factor in noise-induced health deficits, however, over 40 years of laboratory and epidemiological research has discredited this stimulus-orientated approach.
 For this reason noise standards promoting only noise level as the metric to assess health impacts should be approached with caution.
 That noise standards are not necessarily definitive is further demonstrated by the lack of agreement that can exist amongst experts on standards.
-The quarrelling surrounding the revision of the New Zealand standard for acceptable wind turbine noise (NZS6808) is testament to this (see, for example, the September 2010 Edition of the NZ Acoustical Society Journal, New Zealand Acoustics). - 3.4 Noise standards, even those advocated by the WHO in the past, are based on the dose-response curve.
-The dose-response curve plots noise annoyance as a function of noise level.
-Users of a dose- response curve define a level of annoyance that they are willing to accept and then, either graphically or numerically, determines the level of noise that yields the predefined annoyance level.
-Figure 3.1 illustrates an actual equation-based dose-response curve.
+The quarrelling surrounding the revision of the New Zealand standard for acceptable wind turbine noise (NZS6808) is testament to this (see, for example, the September 2010 Edition of the NZ Acoustical Society Journal, New Zealand Acoustics).